edmundhung/conform/docs/integration/remix.md

     // Sync the result of last submission only when the state is idle
     lastResult: navigation.state === 'idle' ? lastResult : null,

+    // or, if you are using a fetcher:
+    // lastResult: fetcher.state === 'idle' ? lastResult : null,

     // ...
   });